Samsung/mimic/README.md

     ./mimic --function "return x" --argnames "x" --arguments "1" "2"

+Mimic works by running multiple instances of `mimic-core` internally, each with a different random seed, and stops as soon as one of them succeeds.
+To understand the tool a little better, it is possible to run `mimic` with the option `--debug`, which will only launch a single copy of `mimic-core`, and output various information along the way.
+For example:

+    ./mimic --function "return x" --argnames "x" --arguments "1" "2" --debug

+It is also possible to run `mimic-core` directly.
+Furthermore, we have collected a few examples from the array standard library, and the script `scripts/example.py` can be used to conveniently access them.
+For instance, the following command synthesizes a JavaScript model for the Array.prototype.pop function:

+    scripts/example.py pop

-There are a number of scripts to run experiments and process data.
-They are all located in `scripts`, most notably `scripts/experiment.py` (to run one or more experiments) and `scripts/process.py` to process the collected data.
-Pass `--help` to them to get more information.
+Finally, there are two more useful scripts included: `scripts/experiment.py` repeats runs of mimic for all examples and gathers statistics.
+The script `scripts/process.py` can then be used to analyze that information.
+Pass `--help` to them to get more information on how to use them.

 ## Tests